Skip to main content

 Flooring disputes arise because carrier depreciation schedules frequently assign useful lives that are dramatically shorter than the material’s actual lifespan.
 Solid hardwood flooring can last 100 years or more and can be refinished 8 to 10 times during its life.
 Natural stone flooring (marble, granite, slate) can last centuries.
 Even engineered hardwood commonly lasts 20 to 40 years.

 When a carrier assigns a 15-year useful life to hardwood flooring that the NAHB says lasts 100 years, the resulting depreciation on a 10-year-old floor is 67 percent instead of 10 percent.
-On a $20,000 flooring claim, that is the difference between paying $6,600 at ACV and paying $18,000 at ACV — a $11,400 swing caused entirely by the useful life assignment.
+On a $20,000 flooring claim, that is the difference between paying $6,600 at ACV and paying $18,000 at ACV — an $11,400 swing caused entirely by the useful life assignment.

 Cabinetry